Wicked Lovely: Translations and international release

 Within some countries the title has been altered.
 Some examples include the Swedish version published under the title Mer än ögat ser meaning 'More than the eye sees', in German under the title of Gegen das Sommerlicht meaning 'Against/Towards the Summer Light', in Spanish under Encanto fatal meaning 'Fatal Enchantment'), and in Croatian under the name Opako ljupki.

 Film adaptation

 In 2011 it was announced that Wicked Lovely had been optioned by Universal Mary Harron had been attached as the director and Caroline Thompson was named to write the screenplay, but the movie was abandoned and put into turnaround that same year.
 In June 2013 Marr announced on Goodreads that the film had been picked up by IM Global along with Richelle Mead's Vampire Academy.
-Originally set up at Universal by Wild West Picture Show Productions, the project is now freed up and WWPSP has brought in indie production house Pūkeko Pictures to produce and oversee special effects, and Weta Workshop for design and physical effects.
+Originally set up at Universal by Wild West Picture Show Productions, the project is now freed up and WWPSP has brought in indie production house Pukeko Pictures to produce and oversee special effects, and Weta Workshop for design and physical effects.